‘Game Of Thrones’ Beyond Season 7: What Is The ‘Bittersweet’ Ending? [Theories]

 While Jon’s death is a bitter way for it to happen, Tyrion sitting the Iron Throne is a sweet conclusion.
 As the upsides to Tyrion ruling are rather infinite.
 For one, he is a peacemaker, a diplomat who avoids war at all costs.
 Secondly, he has figuratively, and literally, traveled the largest journey of anyone on Game of Thrones.

 Like Jon, his journey to the Iron Throne has been huge.
-Plus, if Jon were to die, Tyrion would be the only player left, who does not thirst for personal power; a must-have quality for the leader of the Seven Kingdoms.
+Plus, if Jon were to die, Tyrion would be the only player left who does not thirst for personal power; a must-have quality for the leader of the Seven Kingdoms.

 The other “sweet” part of this ending is that it could potentially unite House Lannister, Targaryen, and Stark.
 The three pivotal, and warring Houses on Game of Thrones.
 As previously speculated by the Inquisitr, if Sansa is still married to Tyrion, she would be his queen.
 Thus, uniting House Stark (represented by Sansa), with House Targaryen and House Lannister, in the form of Tyrion.
 Having Tyrion and Sansa (Sophie Turner) on the Iron Throne, bridges all of the Houses.